-Sub-skill Proficiency Descriptor (for the end of the school year) Sub-skiii Grade 3 Patterning Noticing relationships in patterns such as repetition helps students develop skills to observe, identify, and classify, and supports developing prediction skills.
-Represent increasing or decreasing number patterns in concrete, pictorial, and symbolic forms (e.g., using blocks, natural objects; numbers; music, movements) Describe and represent pattern rules in symbolic forms, (e.g., blocks of 1, 2, 4, 8 is doubling the number of blocks starting from 1) Predict elements of, extend a pattern, and explain their reasoning Explore more complex repeating patterns (e.g., with more than 3 elements, spatial patterns, circular patterns, patterns in which 2 or more attributes change such as colour and shape) Explore increasing and decreasing number patterns such as the Fibonacci sequence Algebraic Thinking Students explore concepts and symbols of equality and inequality.
+Sub-skill Proficiency Descriptor (for the end of the school year) Grade 4 Patterning Noticing relationships in patterns such as repetition helps students develop skills to observe, identify, and classify, and supports developing prediction skills.
+Represent pattern rules for increasing and decreasing patterns in concrete, pictorial, and symbolic forms (e.g., adding links to a chain is +1, +1, +1; successively cutting a bar in half is ÷2, ÷2, ÷2) Use pattern rules to predict elements of, extend a pattern, and explain their reasoning Explore more complex repeating, increasing, and decreasing patterns in the real world (e.g., patterns with flipped or rotated objects, patterns with a longer core, salmon counts by season, monthly average temperatures) Represent number patterns using a ratio table of values or a graph.
+Use mathematical language such as increasing or decreasing to describe observations Algebraic Thinking Students explore concepts and symbols of equality and inequality.
 They apply understanding of these ideas to solve for unknown values and understand relationships between numbers.
-Use concrete, pictorial, and symbolic representations to solve one-step addition and subtraction equations of math facts up to 20 (connection to Operations), with an unknown number e.g.: Start unknown (e.g., n + 15 = 20 or n + 4 = 9) Change unknown (e.g., 12 + n = 20 or 2 + n = 8) Result unknown (e.g., 6 + 13 = n or 9 + 3 = n) Recognize implicit start unknown, change unknown, or result unknown situations in numeracy problems.
-Translate these equation types to a concrete, pictorial, and/or symbolic form Apply knowledge of fact families of addition and subtraction to help solve equations
+Use concrete, pictorial, and symbolic representations to solve one-step equations with all operations (connection to Operations), with an unknown number e.g.: Start unknown (e.g., n x 5 = 20 or n ÷ 6 = 3) Change unknown (e.g., 12 ÷ n = 3 or 27 - n = 19) Result unknown (e.g., 6 x 12 = n or 13 + 49 = n) Recognize implicit start unknown, change unknown, or result unknown situations in numeracy problems.
+Translate these equation types to a concrete, pictorial, and/or symbolic form.
+Explain and justify thinking Apply knowledge of fact families of all operations to help solve equations